top of page

 1. Skipping Model Clean-Up: Sending unfiltered data to ETABS can overload your analysis model.

-2. Assuming Auto-Corrections: ETABS won't automatically fix gaps or overlaps in your model—fix them in Revit first.
+2. Assuming Auto-Corrections: ETABS won't automatically fix gaps or overlaps in your model—address these in Revit first.

-3. Ignoring Analysis Feedback: Once analysis is done in ETABS, update your Revit model accordingly.
-It keeps documentation aligned with the final design.
+3. Ignoring Analysis Feedback: After completing analysis in ETABS, update your Revit model accordingly.
+This keeps documentation aligned with your final design.

 Let Civilera Help You Lead the Industry

 At Civilera, we specialize in BIM for structural engineers.
-With our deep focus on Revit structure tips, structural design in Revit, and ETABS structural design, we empower engineers to work smarter, not harder.
+With a focus on Revit structure tips, structural design in Revit, and ETABS structural design, we empower engineers to work smarter, not harder.

 Whether you're a beginner or a pro looking to level up, our online courses and custom training plans ensure you master the software integration needed for today's projects.